 As I was going through my freezer over the weekend I noticed that I still have a bunch of blueberries frozen that I picked last summer.
 If memory serves I think I picked about 20 lbs of blueberries – that’s a lot of blueberries.
-At first I thought about making a couple batches of blueberry lemon muffins, but then thought differently.
+At first I thought about making a couple batches of Blueberry Greek Yogurt Muffins, but then thought differently.
 As much as I LOVE those muffins I didn’t really like the idea of delicious muffins sitting on my counter begging me to eat them at all hours of the day.
 I know portion control is my friend but honestly I am not sure I would have been able to keep it in check this week.

 Then I had a “genius to me” idea!
 Take the flavors of the muffins and put them into steel cut oatmeal.
 So glad I have these ideas because, let me just say, this blueberry and lemon oatmeal is my favorite oatmeal yet.
 I think I also said that with my coconut oatmeal – but seriously this is so good!
 It tastes just like the blueberry lemon muffins.

 Now, just like coconut oatmeal, I did not add sugar to the recipe.
 So if you eat it straight from the pan you will get the lemon pucker face for sure.
 Each bowl of oatmeal is sweetened perfectly with just 2 teaspoons of pure maple syrup after it is cooked.